illinoisdata/kishu/README.md

 [![GitHub stars](https://img.shields.io/github/stars/illinoisdata/ElasticNotebook)](htps://github.com/illinoisdata/kishu)
 --->

-# Kishu - Versioned and Undoable Notebook System
+# Kishu: Versioned and Undoable Notebook System

 Kishu is a system for intelligent versioning of notebook session states on Jupyter-based platforms (e.g. JupyterLab, Jupyter Hub).
 Kishu efficiently creates checkpoints of both the variable and code states of a notebook session, allowing users to both undo cell executions and manage branching states containing objects such as machine learning models, plots, and dataframes through a Git-like commit and checkout interface.